 Network Performance Benchmarking:

-Network performance is critical for streaming media, online gaming, and web browsing experiences on Android TV boxes.
-We evaluate network performance using tools like Speedtest, measuring download/upload speeds, latency, and packet loss rates over Wi-Fi and Ethernet connections.
-Moreover, we assess streaming stability and buffering behavior by streaming high-definition video content from popular streaming services under varying network conditions.
+The streaming media and online gaming and web browsing functions on Android TV boxes depend on their network performance.
+We evaluate network performance through Speedtest which tests download and upload speeds and latency and packet loss rates for both Wi-Fi and Ethernet connections.
+We examine streaming stability and buffering behavior through high-definition video content from popular streaming services which we stream under different network conditions.

 Comparative Analysis and Insights: